Rainbow: Visibility

 Rainbows can be observed whenever there are water drops in the air and sunlight shining from behind the observer at a low altitude angle.
 Because of this, rainbows are usually seen in the western sky during the morning and in the eastern sky during the early evening.
 The most spectacular rainbow displays happen when half the sky is still dark with raining clouds and the observer is at a spot with clear sky in the direction of the Sun.
 The result is a luminous rainbow that contrasts with the darkened background.
 During such good visibility conditions, the larger but fainter secondary rainbow is often visible.
-It appears about 10° outside of the primary rainbow, with inverse order of colours.
+It appears about 10° outside of the primary rainbow, with the inverse order of colours.

 The rainbow effect is also commonly seen near waterfalls or fountains.
 In addition, the effect can be artificially created by dispersing water droplets into the air during a sunny day.
-Rarely, a moonbow, lunar rainbow or nighttime rainbow, can be seen on strongly moonlit nights.
+Rarely, a moonbow, lunar rainbow, or nighttime rainbow can be seen on strongly moonlit nights.
 As human visual perception for colour is poor in low light, moonbows are often perceived to be white.

 It is difficult to photograph the complete semicircle of a rainbow in one frame, as this would require an angle of view of 84°.
 For a 35 mm camera, a wide-angle lens with a focal length of 19 mm or less would be required.
 Now that software for stitching several images into a panorama is available, images of the entire arc and even secondary arcs can be created fairly easily from a series of overlapping frames.

 From above the Earth such as in an aeroplane, it is sometimes possible to see a rainbow as a full circle.
 This phenomenon can be confused with the glory phenomenon, but a glory is usually much smaller, covering only 5–20°.

 The sky inside a primary rainbow is brighter than the sky outside of the bow.
-This is because each raindrop is a sphere and it scatters light over an entire circular disc in the sky.
+This is because each raindrop is a sphere, and it scatters light over an entire circular disc in the sky.
 The radius of the disc depends on the wavelength of light, with red light being scattered over a larger angle than blue light.
 Over most of the disc, scattered light at all wavelengths overlaps, resulting in white light which brightens the sky.
 At the edge, the wavelength dependence of the scattering gives rise to the rainbow.

 The light of a primary rainbow arc is 96% polarised tangential to the arc.
 The light of the second arc is 90% polarised.